What to Expect on Sundays: FAQ

 What kind of music is used in your services?

 Live music is an integral element of our service, from traditional hymns and classical music to contemporary songs.
-We have many talented musicians who perform for us, including a gifted pianist/composer Lou Murray and our “house band,” Jars of Jam.
-Church member Janet Leavens directs our adult choir, providing a more traditional complement to Jars of Jam’s inimitable contemporary tones.
+We have many talented musicians who perform for us as our "house band," InclUUsion.
+Church member Janet Leavens directs our adult choir, providing a more traditional complement to the band's inimitable contemporary tones.

 What if I am unable to attend, but don't want to miss anything?

-Since we have a variety of speakers and topics, we really recommend attending several services to get the feel of what the UUUS is about.
+Since we have a variety of speakers and topics, we really recommend attending several services to get the feel of what UUUF is about.